antarctica/bas-apres/README.md

 ### read_apres.py

 This script will read the given ApRES .dat file, and for each burst, print the results of parsing the header, such as the dimensions of the data array, and the parsed header dictionary.
 It will also *head* the data section (by default the first 10 samples of the first 10 subbursts), to give an initial simple look at the data.
+If the data were acquired using multiple attenuators, then the number of samples shown will be multiplied by the number of attenuators.

 The script's primary purpose is as a simple example of how to use the `ApRESFile` class to read an ApRES .dat file.